fadden/CiderPress2/Install.md

  - `CiderPress2`: desktop graphical interface (Windows builds only)

 The download includes the manual for cp2, `Manual-cp2.md`, formatted for 80 columns for ease of viewing in a terminal window.
-The file is in "markdown" format, which is perfectly readable as a plain text file.
+The file is in "Markdown" format, which is perfectly readable as a plain text file.
 The manual for the GUI, and tutorials for both applications, can be found on the [web site](https://ciderpress2.com/).